HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Observations and data analysis

 \subsection{Telluric correction}

 The main objective of these observations was the analysis of the planetary \ion{He}{I} triplet line, which is surrounded by H$_2$O absorption and OH emission lines from the Earth's atmosphere.
 The relative positions of the \ion{He}{I} triplet and telluric spectral lines change with the epoch due to the Doppler shift induced by the barycentric Earth radial velocity.
-Thus, we scheduled the campaigns at epochs that minimize the overlap of the \ion{He}{I} planetary trace and the telluric lines \citep{GJ1214b_Orell-Miquel2022}.
+Thus, we mainly scheduled the campaigns at epochs that minimize the overlap of the \ion{He}{I} planetary trace and the telluric lines \citep{GJ1214b_Orell-Miquel2022}.
 Moreover, we also correct the science spectra from telluric lines to minimize their impact on the planetary signals.
 We use the \texttt{python} package \texttt{muler} \citep{muler_Gully2022} to correct the target spectra from the telluric emission lines.
 The \texttt{muler} code uses the simultaneous sky spectra and accounts for the different efficiencies between target and sky fibers \citep{HAT-P-32b_Zhang2023, HAT-P-67b_Gully2024}.
-We use the telluric model from \texttt{Goldilocks} pipeline, which accounts for the instrumental profile and spectral resolution, to empirically fit and remove the telluric absorption lines \citep{Yan2015_telluricmodel, Nuria2017_telluric}.
+We remove the telluric absorption lines using a telluric model computed from HPF/HET observations\footnote{The model is available at the \texttt{Goldilocks} pipeline documentation (telluric$\_$pca.fits).}, thus accounts for the instrumental profile and spectral resolution.
+For each individual spectra, we empirically fit the strongest H$_2$O lines to account for strength line differences between the model and the data.
+The observed spectrum is divided by the scaled model, removing the telluric absorption features (e.g., \citealp{Yan2015_telluricmodel, Nuria2017_telluric}).